Washing Machine Repair Guides

 The easiest way to drain the washing machine if it's full of water is to pull it out and then drop the drain hose into a basin, gravity will do the rest.
 This is commonly known as gravity draining.

-My washing machine is reporting a fault code, what do I do?
+My washing machine is reporting a fault code

 A fault code, usually displayed by way of either a seemingly meaningless letter and number combination or a series of flashing lights (LEDs) is intended to offer service personnel an insight to the nature of the problem.
 They do not pinpoint the fault and are not a replacement for diagnostic skills.

 What they will do is point to the general area of the fault but it is very worthwhile taking the time to check that you have a good water supply and the filter is clear etc. before you decide to go further or call an engineer.

 Fault codes are very varied from manufacturer to manufacturer and even from model to model so there is little else that can be offered as general advice other than it is worth searching the forums for reports of similar fault code reports.

 Most modern washing machine and washer dryer models use such fault reporting.

 My washing machine drum won't turn at all

 There are a number of things that can cause this.

 Worn brushes, belt problem, faulty motor, faulty motor controller and so on and it will take a bit of investigation to narrow down the cause of the issue.